guide

 How do I calculate renovation ROI?

-ROI = (Value Added by Renovation ÷ Cost of Renovation) × 100.
+ROI = (Value Added by Renovation divided by Cost of Renovation) times 100.
 If you spend $25,000 on a bathroom remodel and it adds $18,000 in home value, your ROI is 72%.
-Use our free renovation cost calculators to estimate both sides of that equation for your specific project and market.
+Use our free renovation cost calculators to estimate both sides of the equation for your specific project and local market.

 Should I renovate before selling my house?